 Paul Mitchell The School East Bay is not eligible to enroll international students studying under an 1-20 student visa.
+We do not provide visa services to students.

 REENTRY STUDENTS

 If a withdrawn student wishes to re-enter their program, they start the process by contacting the school's admission advisor.